 6. Weber Go-Anywhere Charcoal Grill

-This is another product made by Weber that deserves to be on this list because of its popularity in the market and the quality that it offers to the consumers.
+This is another product made by Weber that deserves to be on this list because of its market popularity and quality to consumers.
 The 121020 Go-Anywhere charcoal grill is only 14.5 inches in height, 21 inches wide, and 12.25 inches long, making it very small and handy.
 It’s perfect for travel because it only weighs 14.5 pounds.

-The lid can be locked and the legs, which hold the grill securely on any surface, are foldable.
+The lid can be locked, and the legs, which hold the grill securely on any surface, are foldable.
 There is also a handle on the side that makes transport convenient.
-The cooking grates of this grill model is nickel-enameled and the body is porcelain.
+This grill model’s cooking grates are nickel-enameled, and the body is porcelain.
 Both are reliable and easy to clean.

-The 160 square inches surface of the cooking griddle allows a maximum of 6 burgers to be cooked at the same time.
+The 160 square inches surface of the cooking griddle allows a maximum of 6 burgers to be cooked simultaneously.
 There are also built-in dampers that regulate the ventilation inside the grill to maintain the temperature.

 - Durable and reliable material